Writing & Rhetoric Year 3

 Amy Morgan earned her BA in liberal arts at St. John’s College in Annapolis, Maryland, and continued her education with an MA in TESOL/applied linguistics at Indiana University in Bloomington.
 For over 18 years, Amy has taught English to speakers of other languages in the university, community, and private tutoring contexts.
 Additionally, Amy educated her own two children at home in grades PreK–8.
 When Amy’s not teaching, you might find her serving families who care for children in vulnerable circumstances, hosting international guests, reading aloud with her family or smiling at the antics of her backyard chickens. email@example.com

-Ash White holds a BA in English and theater from Mary Baldwin University and has taught literature, writing, and logic at the middle and secondary level for nearly 15 years.
-Ash is passionate about classical education and homeschooling, both of which are flourishing in the Shenandoah Valley, where she and her husband, Jon, make their home and perform in the local music and theater scene.
-If you visit their house, you’ll find it difficult to determine which is largest: their library or their record collection! email@example.com
+Ash White holds a BA in English and Theatre from Mary Baldwin University, and has taught literature, writing, and logic at the middle and secondary level almost twenty years.
+Ms. White is passionate about classical education and homeschooling.
+She and her husband Jon live in the Pittsburgh area, and both are voracious lovers of books and music.
+If you visit their home, you’ll find it difficult to determine which collection is largest: books or vinyl records! firstname.lastname@example.org

 Stephen Williams once told his longsuffering, homeschooling mother that his future job would never depend on his ability to write in cursive or diagram a sentence.
 Similarly, he spent over a decade swearing that he would never enter pastoral ministry, yet he is nonetheless now creeping towards a decade in the classroom while pursuing theological studies at Beeson Divinity School in preparation for the Anglican priesthood.
 Stephen has had the privilege of being shaped by several classical institutions throughout the course of his life, most notably his alma mater, Patrick Henry College, which exposed him to the glories of the Western Canon and began to grow in him a love of literature, history and theology.
 After a season spent in campus ministry at PHC, he stumbled into a teaching career that has spanned the elementary, middle, and high school levels, turning him into an amateur medievalist, Inklings enthusiast, and subject-matter expert on the psyches of middle school boys.
 Rumor has it that he sleeps with a baseball and a copy of Tolkien’s The Silmarillion under his pillow each night.
 When he doesn’t have his head in a book, Stephen enjoys hiking, dabbling in poetry and cooking, and cheering on the St. Louis Cardinals with his brilliant and hilarious wife and fellow Scholé instructor, Sarah Williams. email@example.com